 Applicants must write a 250-word essay on their goals, achievements, reason(s) for pursuing a certificate in American Indian Studies, and explanation of financial need.

 Email your essay to email@example.com.
 Write “Scholarship Application” in the subject line.

 The AIS Scholarship Committee will review applications and select the recipient.
-The recipient will be announced at the Storyteller Dinner in February 2015.
+The recipient is usually announced at the Storyteller Dinner in February.